We want to introduce you to the many initiatives committed to art and care: We are many!

 MAMSIE – Mapping Maternal Subjectivities, Identities and Ethics

 MAMSIE stands for Mapping Maternal Subjectivities, Identities and Ethics and is closely associated with the journal Studies in the Maternal.
-The platform opens up scholarly and cultural-theoretical debates on motherhood, subjectivity, ethics, the body, care and representation.

 Maternal Art